aws/amazon-mwaa-docker-images/README.md

      - `{ENV_NAME}-WebServer`

 Airflow should be up and running now.
 You can access the web server on your localhost on port 8080.
+Dart reporsitory should be in same directory as amazon-mwaa-docker-images
 ### Authentication from version 3.0.1 onward
 For environments created using this repository starting with version 3.0.1, we default to using `SimpleAuthManager`, which is also the default auth manager in Airflow 3.0.0+.
 By default, `SIMPLE_AUTH_MANAGER_ALL_ADMINS` is set to true,